-Looking for a fun way to celebrate the upcoming holidays with your students?
+Are you looking for a fun way to celebrate the upcoming holidays with your students?
 Or maybe you are just looking for some fresh new ideas for indoor recess activities or brain breaks?
 Well, look no further because we have you covered!
 Your students are sure to have a blast with these hilarious classroom party games!

-It’s time to put down the pencils and have some fun with your students using our brand new Tricks in 60 Ticks task cards!
+It’s time to put down the pencils and have some fun with your students using our Tricks in 60 Ticks task cards!
 A collection of fun games to do in 60 seconds that include some Christmas-inspired games, too.

 You never know, they may even be the perfect staff Christmas party activity!